Command

 Overview

-- By defining commands and associating them with command handlers implemented in extensions, custom processing can be called from extension points on the ribbon.
+- By defining commands and associating them with command handlers implemented in extensions, you can call custom processing from ribbon extension points, etc.

-- You can specify model selection status, model class, and target view definition as valid/invalid conditions for the command.
+- You can specify the model selection state, model class, and target view definition as conditions for enabling/disabling commands.

 Command definition example